openvcloud/0-templates/templates/account/README.md

 ## Description

-This template is responsible for creating an account on a openVCloud environment.
+This template is responsible for creating an account on an openvCloud environment.
+Account service is required to create VDCs (Virtual Data Centers).

 ## Schema